-- vitamin E; 10% of the daily recommended dose ( in some packs)
+- vitamin C ; 15% of the daily recommended dose

-Vitamin C 13.5 mg (in some packs), 100mg polyphenols and chlorogenic acid from coffee fruit extract, white tea extract.
+Vitamin C 13.5 mg, 100mg polyphenols and chlorogenic acid from coffee fruit extract, white tea extract.

 Analysis of Bai’s Ingredients

-On examining the label of Bai, the low total calorie content, low potassium, low sodium, and no fat content is a positive thing about it.
-Since it's a vegan product, therefore we can assume the "natural flavors" come from plant sources.
-Label says there is no artificial preservative, which is again a good thing.
-It's gluten-free, low calorie, Non-GMO, vegan, and soy-free.
-Both vitamin C and E are a great source of antioxidants as well.
+Upon closer examination of the label, the low calorie, potassium, sodium, and fat content are all positives for this drink.
+Since it is a vegan product, we can assume the “natural flavors” come from plant sources.
+The label also states that there are no artificial preservatives, which is again a good thing.
+It is gluten-free, low calorie, non-GMO, vegan, and soy-free.
+Additionally, it is a great source of antioxidants.

 Bai’s proprietary sweetener blend (erythritol, stevia extract)

-Erythritol is a sugar alcohol.
+Erythritol, is a sugar alcohol.
 Sugar alcohols are mostly derived from sugars like glucose but contain fewer calories when compared to sugar.
-They are also naturally found fruits and vegetables.
-They are structurally similar to sugar, hence capable of stimulating out sweet taste buds, but cannot be digested by our system and therefore does not deliver a lot of calories.
-The normal sugar contains about 4 calories per gram, but erythritol, on the other hand, contains only 0.24 calories per gram.
-Overall, it's a good and safe sweetener.
+Some are also naturally found in fruits and vegetables.
+They are structurally similar to sugar, thus rendering them capable of stimulating our sweet taste buds.
+Our body cannot digest erythritol and, therefore, does not process the calories as we would have with sugar.
+In terms of safety, it’s a good and safe sweetener.

-Stevia, on the other hand, is a plant found in South America.
-It has absolutely zero calories and is 250 to 300 times sweeter than regular sucrose.
-It's already being used in many sugar-free sweeteners for diabetics and is a great choice for someone undergoing weight management.
-It is also pretty safe.
+Stevia, on the other hand, is a plant found in South America that is also pretty safe.
+It has zero calories and is 250 to 300 times sweeter than regular sucrose.
+It is widespread and already being used as a sugar-free sweetener for people with diabetes and for people looking to reduce their sugar intake.

 Coffee fruit extract

-Coffee fruit is a small berry-like fruit that contains coffee beans inside it.
+Coffee fruit is a small berry-like fruit that has coffee beans inside of it.
 It is quite a rich source of antioxidants.
-But that's not it, the coffee fruit is also great for your brain's health.
-Studies have suggested that coffee fruit significantly increases the levels of BDNF (Brain-derived neurotrophic factor).
-BDNF plays an important role in the growth and maturation of neurons and is also linked with the protection of neurons and the formation of long-term memories
+But that’s not all; coffee fruit is great for brain health.
+Studies have suggested that coffee fruit significantly increases the levels of BDNF (Brain-derived neurotrophic factor), which plays an essential role in the growth and maturation of neurons and the formation of long-term memories.

 White tea extract

-Derived from the tea plant, white tea has some great benefits too.
-The polyphenols present in tea make tea a great antioxidant.
-It also helps prevent heart diseases, helps in weight loss, and even helps our immune system fight bacteria.
+White tea, derived from the tea plant, also has some great benefits.
+The polyphenols present in tea makes it a great source of antioxidants.
+It also helps prevent heart diseases, aids in weight loss, and even helps the immune system fight bacteria.

 All of it looks good.

 However, it is a bit disappointing that there is no mention of the actual amount of antioxidants per bottle.
 All that the manufacturer tells us is that the beverage is an “antioxidant beverage.”
-According to the FDA, you can only put labels like "high," "rich in," or "excellent source of" in your product's label if the total content of that nutrient is >20% of our daily recommended dose (RDI), and you can put terms like "good source," "contains," or "provides" if the product contains 10-19% of total daily recommended intake of that nutrient.
-None of these terms have been used on the label today.
+According to the FDA, you can only put labels like “high,” “rich in,” or “excellent source of” on your product’s label if the total content of that nutrient is >20% of the daily recommended dose (RDI).
+If it is not, manufacturers can use terms like “good source,” “contains,” or “provides” if the product contains 10-19% of the total daily recommended intake of that nutrient.
+None of these terms are used on the label today.
 What is on the label is that the drink is an “antioxidant infusion” and an”antioxidant beverage.”
 Because there is no RDI for antioxidants specifically, we are left to review the RDIs for the antioxidant-containing nutrients included in the drink.

-The bottom line, it does seem better when compared to other drinks, but it may or may not be an as good source of antioxidant as they are being marketed.
+Either way, Bai does seem to be a better choice when compared to other drinks; however, it may not be as good of a source of antioxidants as touted.

-What Are the Side Effects If You Replace Daily Consumption of Water With Bai
+What Are the Side Effects If You Replace Your Water With Bai?

-Overall, the consumption of Bai every day won't cause any acute side-effects for the most part; however, it should be noted that it does contain a significant amount of caffeine.
-To be precise, one bottle contains 55 mg of caffeine, which is more than a cup of tea (47 mg on average).
-So if you are sensitive to caffeine, or if you have any kind of anxiety disorder, you might want to avoid drinking too much Bai.
+The consumption of Bai every day should not cause any acute side effects for the most part; however, it should be noted that it does contain a significant amount of caffeine.
+To be precise, one bottle contains 55 mg of caffeine, which is slightly more, although comparable, than a cup of tea (47 mg on average).
+So if you are sensitive to caffeine or have any kind of anxiety disorder, you might want to avoid drinking too much.

 In general, 300 mg of caffeine per day is considered safe.
-4 bottles of Bai (i.e 2L) will add up to 280 mg of caffeine.
-This is still in the safe range, but it might be enough to agitate some people that are more sensitive to higher caffeine doses.
+Four bottles of Bai (i.e. 72 oz ) will equate to 220mg of caffeine; although this is still within the safe range, it is enough to agitate some people that are more sensitive to higher caffeine doses.

-Lastly, replacing water with Bai completely may not be very pocket-friendly.
-You will have to invest a lot of money each month, considering you'll have to drink at least 4 bottles of Bai each day to complete your daily fluid requirement.
-So, this might not be a good idea if you are on a tight budget.
+Additionally, replacing water with Bai may not be very budget friendly.
+You will have to invest a lot of money each month, considering you’ll have to drink at least four bottles of Bai each day to complete your daily fluid requirement.
+This will be quite a bit more costly than drinking water instead.

 Antioxidant consumption during pregnancy may result in healthier outcomes.
-One study showed that lower levels of the anti-oxidant were seen in women who had miscarriage in the first trimester of pregnancy, compared to higher antioxidant levels in their subsequent healthy pregnancies with live births.
+One study showed that lower levels of antioxidants were seen in women who had a miscarriage in the first trimester of pregnancy, compared to higher antioxidant levels in their subsequent healthy pregnancies with live births.

-However, too much caffeine may not be good for pregnant women.
-WHO recommends you keep your total caffeine intake (i.e., including caffeine from tea, coffee, and other beverages) to less than 300 mg during pregnancy to avoid miscarriage or low birth weight neonates.
+However, too much caffeine may not be ideal for pregnant women.
+WHO recommends restricting your total caffeine intake (i.e., including caffeine from tea, coffee, and other beverages) to less than 300 mg during pregnancy in order to avoid miscarriage or low birth weight neonates.

-In short, it is probably wise to limit your Bai intake with a maximum of 2 bottles to be safe.
+In short, it is probably wise to limit your Bai intake during pregnancy to a maximum of 2 bottles per day to be safe.

 Is Bai Safe for Diabetics?

-Taking all the facts into account, it appears to be safe for diabetics.
+Taking all the facts into account, Bai appears to be safe for diabetics.

 Healthy Alternatives to Water and Bai

-1. Tea: Any of the tea-- black, green, white, oolong-- all of them contain a good amount of antioxidants.
-Plus when compared to Bai, tea would be more affordable and you will have the option to control the sweetness (everyone may not want to drink something sweet all day long).
+- Tea: Any form of tea — black, green, white, oolong — will contain a good amount of antioxidants.
+Plus, when compared to Bai, tea would be more affordable.
+Additionally, this will enable you to adjust the sweetness to your liking (not everyone will want to drink something sweet all day long).
 Tea is generally considered safe.
-At higher doses, it may cause some side-effects, like restlessness.
-To be safe, take no more than 4 cups of tea per day.
+At higher doses, it may cause some side effects, like restlessness; to be safe, it is recommended to take no more than 4 cups of tea per day.

-2. Fruit infused water: You can create your own flavored water at home with just a jar of water and your favorite fruit.
-To prepare an infusion, cut some of your preferred fruit and put it in your water container.
-Let it sit for a while.
-This will allow the natural juice of the fruits to dissolve and flavor the water.
-You can prepare a whole jar of such infusion at once, and use it all day long.
-Some fruits that are great to prepare such infusions are cucumber, slices of lemon, slices of oranges, apple, berries, and watermelon But you can use any fruit of your choice.
+- Fruit infused water: You can create your own flavored water at home with just a jar/bottle of water and your favorite fruit.
+You can cut up some of your preferred fruit and put it in a water container.
+Let it sit for a while to allow the natural juice of the fruits to dissolve and flavor the water.
+You can even prepare a whole jar at once and use it all day long!
+Some fruits that are great to work with are cucumbers, slices of lemon, slices of oranges, apples, berries, and even watermelons.

-3. Coconut water is a healthy alternative as well.
+- Coconut water is a healthy alternative, as well.
 Choose the unsweetened, natural coconut water for the best results.

-4. Smoothies and juices: You can prepare smoothies and juices at home using your favorite vegetable and fruits.
-You can even put a small amount of commercially produced juices in your regular water to flavor it.
-This way you will be consuming less calories than you would have by drinking a full smoothie or juice drink, while still getting a hint of flavoring.
+- Smoothies and juices: You can prepare smoothies and juices at home using your favorite vegetables and fruits.
+You can even put a small amount of commercially-produced juices in water to flavor it.
+If you go that route, you will be consuming less calories than you would have by drinking a full smoothie or juice drink, while still getting a hint of flavoring.